Cross-border shopping is a big business thanks to the internet.

 Your Rights - and what to look out for

-The rights provided by European legislation (E-commerce Directive and Consumer Contracts Regulations) are the minimum level of protection you can expect from all across the EU.
-If the web trader is based within the EU, their website is expected to provide you with all the information about what it is you want to buy, and their contact details should be easily available for you to find.
+The rights provided by European legislation (E-commerce Directive and Consumer Contracts Regulations) are the minimum level of protection you can expect across the EU when purchasing goods or services online.
+If the company is based within the EU, there is a certain information they are required to give

 "Cooling off" period

-You have the right to expect a 14 calendar day cooling-off period in most online transactions, although there are exceptions including package travel and timeshare contracts.
-This 14 calendar day cooling-off period will begin the day after the goods are delivered and means that you can cancel for any reason - unlike when you buy from a shop you cannot take an item back if you have changed your mind.
+You have the right to expect a 14 calendar day cooling-off period in most online transactions, although there are exceptions including purchases for travel and accommodation.
+A full list of exemptions can be found here - Cooling off exemptions.
+This 14 calendar day cooling-off period will begin the day after the goods are delivered and means that you can cancel for any reason.

 If you cancel, any ancillary contracts such as warranties or finance are automatically cancelled.